How Did Great Britain React To The Continental System

 The failure of the Continental System was not merely a matter of lost revenue; it was the catalyst for a series of catastrophic military escalations.
 Napoleon’s desperation to enforce his economic blockade forced him into decisions that ultimately overextended his empire.

 To plug the holes in his blockade, he was driven to invade Portugal—the "Iberian Ulcer"—and eventually to launch his disastrous campaign into Russia.
 The latter was driven, in part, by Tsar Alexander I's refusal to adhere to the economic restrictions.
-Which means thus, the Continental System transformed from a tool of economic strangulation into a driver of military attrition.
-By trying to win a war through the ledger, Napoleon inadvertently triggered a war of exhaustion that his Grande Armée could not survive Took long enough..
+Thus, the Continental System transformed from a tool of economic strangulation into a driver of military attrition.
+By trying to win a war through the ledger, Napoleon inadvertently triggered a war of exhaustion that his Grande Armée could not survive And it works..

 Thank you for reading about How Did Great Britain React To The Continental System.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!